tetsuo/tetsuo.github.io/articles/flixbox.md

 ## Type-safe composable HTTP middlewares

 The [server side](https://github.com/onur1/flixbox/tree/0.0.6/src/server) API is implemented using [hyper-ts](https://github.com/DenisFrezzato/hyper-ts), the fp-ts porting of [Hyper](https://hyper.wickstrom.tech/).
 This is an experimental middleware architecture which enforces strict ordering of middleware compositions using static type-checking.
-I don't know what is _experimental_ with it, but the tagline says so.

 Under the hood, hyper-ts runs [Express](https://expressjs.com/) server, but you can integrate it with any HTTP server you like.
 You can even use a parser combinator library like [parser-ts](https://github.com/gcanti/parser-ts) to bridge it with the NodeJS Stream API to create your own text protocol.